s4012375/U-NET-CNN-Remote-Sensing-Seagrass/README.md

 - Place ground-truth, TCIs, and RoI shapefile in folders
 - Run `patch_imagery`
 - Run `u-net_workflow` (set model_configs to custom images and testing image numbers if neccessary and MODEL to which ever model configuration you wish to run)
+- To recreate an TCI region, groundtruth region, result region or find an individual patch use `display_imge_results.py` with your own configurations (what you want to save)

 ## NOTE
 All shapefiles, rasters and other geospatial files are using EPSG: 27700.
 If you use another projection, ensure that all geospatial files are consistent.